abatgali/restaurantWebApp/README.md

 # Restaurant web app
 #### Video Demo:  https://youtu.be/KrT3tUwIZCU
-#### Description: Lets people view the restaurant's menu, create their account, and place psuedo orders when they sign in.
+#### Description: Lets people view the restaurant's menu, create account, and place psuedo orders when they sign in.

 <br/>